 Candidate and the committee officers serve in a fiduciary capacity to ensure the contributions and other funds received by the committee are lawfully expended.
-The Rules specify the treasurer is required to maintain the committee's records, including the records that are used to file documents with the Ethics Commission, and, the treasurer is required to ensure filings are accurate and timely.
+The Rules specify the treasurer is required to maintain the committee's records including the records that are used to file documents with the Ethics Commission, and, to ensure filings are accurate and timely.
 Rule 2.73.
 However, all officers and the candidate must adhere to the Rules and are generally legally responsible for the activities of the committee.
 Rule 6.15.
 The candidate and committee officers must:

-- Maintain all records and documents of committee activity for at least four years. - Make records available to the Commission upon request, including bank statements. - File Reports on time and with all required information. - Ensure contributions and campaign resources are only used for legitimate committee purposes.
+- Ensure all records and documents of committee activity are required to be maintained for at least four years. - Make records available to the Commission upon request. - File Reports on time and with all required information. - Ensure contributions and campaign resources are only used for legitimate committee purposes.